BANKEX/poa-history/README.md

 Client can send file to Product server and download it.
 Product server can send file to client and send a Merklee Proof to client.
 Client can verify data with provided merkle proof.

+## Backend handlers

+POST:
+/new/:assetId/:hash
+Allow to create new AssetID with Hash.

+Return JSON with Error context if not OK (For example: "assetId is already created")

+POST:
+/update/:assetId/:hash
+Allow to add new asset to assetId.
+Returns txNumber of this hash, timesamp

+GET
+/get/:assetId/:txNumber
+Return asset hash by assetId and txNumber

+GET
+/proof/:assetId/:txNumber/:hash/:timestamp
+Return list of merkle proofs

+GET
+/list
+Return all assets info

 ## About ENV